A new construction of subgroups of big mapping class groups: Surfaces from graphs and non-conjugate embeddings

 In many cases, these distinct domains give rise to isomorphic but non-conjugate subgroups of $\mapS$.
 First, consider the case of shift maps.
 Given a shift map $h$ on $S$, we define a new shift map $h'$ on $S$ by removing some copies of $\Pi$ from the domain of the shift.
 The groups $\langle h \rangle$ and $\langle h' \rangle$ are isomorphic subgroups of $\mapS$.
 If they were conjugate, not only would $\supp(h)$ and $\supp(h')$ be homeomorphic, but their complements $S \setminus \supp(h)$ and $S \setminus \supp(h')$ would also be homeomorphic.
-There are many surfaces $\Pi$ and $S$ for which this latter condition fails.
-For example, $\Pi$ could be a handle, that is, a torus with one boundary component, and $S=S_{\G}(\Pi)$ could be obtained from $\G(\Z,\{1\})$ and connect sum with a surface with only planar ends.
+There are many surfaces for which this latter condition fails.
+For example, let $\Pi$ be a handle, i.e. a torus with one boundary component, and let $S=S_{\G}(\Pi)$ for $\G(\Z,\{1\})$, i.e. the ladder surface (see \Cref{fig:RemoveDomain}).
 In this case, $h=x_1$ is a shift map and $S\setminus\supp(h)$ has genus zero, while $S\setminus \supp(h')$ has nonzero genus coming from the copies of $\Pi$ that were removed from the domain of $h$.
-Therefore, these complements are not homeomorphic and the embeddings of $\Z$ as $\<h\>$ and $\<h'\>$ are non-conjugate.
-In this example, $\Pi$ is a handle, but we can generalize to allow $\Pi$ to be any surface with a countable end space and one boundary component, so long as removing copies of $\Pi$ from the domain of the shift map still produces non-homeomorphic subsurfaces $S\setminus \supp(h)$ and $S\setminus\supp(h')$.
+Therefore, the embeddings of $\Z$ as $\<h\>$ and $\<h'\>$ are non-conjugate in $\mapS$.
+This example can be generalized by letting $\Pi$ be any surface with a countable end space and one boundary component, so long as removing copies of $\Pi$ from the domain of the shift map produces non-homeomorphic subsurfaces $S\setminus \supp(h)$ and $S\setminus\supp(h')$.
 This motivates the following definition.

 \begin{definition} A \textit{distinguished surface} is a surface $\Pi$ with exactly one boundary component, satisfying at least one of the following: \begin{enumerate} \item $\Pi$ has finite genus, \item $E(\Pi)$ consists of finitely many planar ends, or \item $E(\Pi)$ consists of finitely many nonplanar ends. \end{enumerate} For each distinguished surface $\Pi$, let $\familyb(\Pi)$ be the collection of surfaces $S$ that admit an embedding of $D_\Pi$ such that the following holds.
 If $\Pi$ satisfies (1), then $S \setminus D_\Pi$ has finite (possibly zero) genus.
 If $\Pi$ satisfies (2) or (3), then $S\setminus D_\Pi$ has finitely many planar or nonplanar ends, respectively.
 If $\Pi$ falls into more than one of the above categories, then $\familyb(\Pi)$ should consist of surfaces that satisfy either of the conditions on $S\setminus D_{\Pi}.$ \end{definition}